Eunuchoid body shape

 Eunuch, in the etymological sense, is derived from the Greek words “eune,” meaning “bed,” and “ekho,” meaning protector/keeper.
 Eunuchoidism refers to a disorder of male gonadal insufficiency noted after castration.
-This state of androgenic failure results in various eunuchoid body shapes, depending on the timing of androgen withdrawal – congenital, peripubertal, or postpubertal.

-Classification of eunuchoid body shape or habitus
+Classification of eunuchoid body habitus

 Timing of castration (androgen withdrawal) and eunuchoid body shape or habitus